Best Protein Powder for Lactose Intolerance: A Data-Driven Guide

 Milk: ~5% lactose

-The filtration process removes almost all milk sugars while concentrating protein to 90%+ purity.
-For most lactose-intolerant people, this small remaining amount is fine.
+The filtration process removes nearly all milk sugars while concentrating protein to 90% purity.
+For most people with lactose intolerance, this trace amount is fine.

 What Is the Best Protein Powder for Lactose Intolerance?